 Union Cold Storage was the tenth largest British public company by 1926.

 Vestey Brothers opened a new refrigeration plant in Buenos Aires, Argentina in 1927.
 With an annual capacity of 1.5 million cattle and 2.5 million sheep, it ranked among the largest in the world.
 The plant employed 3,000 people.

-Vestey Brothers acquired the William Angliss & Co meatpacking company of Australia in 1934.
+Vestey Brothers acquired William Angliss & Co, the largest meat business in Australia, in 1934.

 Deaths of the founders